grahamrobbo/building_gateway_services/docs/README.md

-## Building NetWeaver Gateway Services
+## Building SAP Gateway Services

-Thanks for your interest in my presentation "Building NetWeaver Gateway Services".
+Thanks for your interest in my presentation "Building SAP Gateway Services".

 You can find the slides [here](./slides/slides.html).